-Figure 7: Interactive restoration of historical documents.
+Figure 21: Interactive restoration of historical documents.
 All steps of the restoration algorithm presented by Pal et al. [PSP14] and applied to historical documents.
 From left to right: the original distorted document is flattened using the Jacobian estimated from the OCR analysis.
 An interactive refinement of the constraints improves the restoration, and is iterated until the desiderata of the domain expert are satisfied.
-Ultimately, we remove the intensity and color variations from the texture.
-Images courtesy of Pal et al. [PSP14].
+Ultimately, we remove the intensity and color variations from the texture [PSP14].